 Jack of all trades

 As the familiar modern interpretation goes, “jack of all trades, master of none”, isn’t really true.
 For starters, most experts in a given field still need to keep learning and expanding their knowledge and competency.
 Here’s a secret, even people considered to be top of their field will still forget a lot of what they’ve learned and have to go back and relearn stuff.
-Furthermore, a jack of all trades person is often more useful than someone who’s master of one thing, because they have versatility.
+Furthermore, a jack-of-all-trades person is often more useful than someone who’s master of one thing, because they have versatility.
 Don’t let not being an expert hold you back.
 Everyone has something to offer.

 See a job you like but don’t think you have the requirements for it, apply anyway.
 The worse that’s going to happen is you don’t get the job, but you won’t get the job if you don’t apply either.
 The worst outcome is the same outcome as not trying.